About the project

-It explores both the conditions that enabled a rich and varied culture to thrive, and the reasons why that remarkable culture is almost invisible today.
+This project explores both the conditions that enabled a rich and varied culture to thrive, and the reasons why that remarkable culture is almost invisible today.

-Histories of English Literature, including women’s literary histories, have tended to exclude or to marginalize the contributions of early medieval women.
+Histories of English literature, including women’s literary histories, have tended to exclude or to marginalize the contributions of early medieval women.
 The project analyses new material to provide a better understanding of literary history and a new perspective on Anglo-Saxon literary production that places women at its very centre.

 Latest blog posts

 Tuesday 9 March 2021, 5.30pm Speaker(s): Professor Diane Watt, University of Surrey Medieval Literatures...

 Women’s literary history in England is usually taken to start in the later Middle Ages.
 Many...